mrWh1te/ngLibrary/README.md

 1) Minimize TTI (Time to Interact)
 2) Keep it easy to add and replace new pages & features (extensible code is easier to maintain)

 To accomplish that, we follow the best practices & principles established by Angular community leaders and core contributors in regards to the dependencies we use.
-From that, we follow particular coding patterns & principles to maintain our values.
+From that, we follow particular coding patterns to maintain our values.
 These include, but are not limited too:

 1) Separation of business logic and UI while leveraging the `onPush` change detection strategy
 2) Multiple Types of Modules per Domain (Views/Routing, Widgets, Data, etc)